-The project was noticed to neighboring owners within a 300-foot radius of the project site (on August 31, 2017) and was advertised in the Desert Star on Friday, September 1, 2017 per state noticing requirements.
-No public comments have been received as of this writing.
+The project was noticed to neighboring owners within a 300-foot radius of the project site (on Monday, November 20, 2017) and was advertised in the Desert Star on Wednesday, November 22, 2017 per state noticing requirements.
+Staff has received one (1) public comment from a neighboring property owner regarding the project his concerns have been addressed in the Architecture discussion above and by City Staff (see Exhibit 14).